pdjr-signalk-plugins/sunphases/README.md

 ## Using the plugin

-__signalk-sunphases__ is enabled by default and operates sutonomously.
+__signalk-sunphases__ is enabled by default and operates autonomously.

 The plugin can be configured using the Signal K Node server plugin configuration GUI.